RealTimeLogic/Xedge32/doc/source/GettingStarted.rst

 1. Ready-to-use firmware binary files which you can directly upload onto your board.
 2. C source code files which you can compile using the Espressif ESP-IDF toolchain.

-**Important:** We have provided instructions suitable for both the ESP32 and the newer ESP32-S3 chips.
+**Important:** We provide instructions suitable for both the ESP32 and the newer ESP32-S3 chips.
 Make sure to follow the correct instructions for the chip that you're using.

 .. contents:: Get started as follows:
    :depth: 2